Metztli/b2evo-metztli/README.md

 git push

-That's it, you can now instanciate your b2evolution application at:
+That's it, you can now instantiate your b2evolution application at:

 http://b2evo-yourNameSpace.rhcloud.com